theGEBIRGE/theGEBIRGE.github.io/content/blog/take-your-media-anywhere-with-emby.md

 The issues themselves don't merit a full-blown article, which is why I'm simply including my initial short report to the vendor almost verbatim.
 It contains a fully commented exploit for the `XSS` issue.

+**Update April 21, 2024: Apparently the problem with the `ImageService` has been [known](https://emby.media/community/index.php?/topic/84893-images-dont-require-api_key/) for four years!**

 ### I Want to Write Exploits, Not Emails {#i-want-to-write-exploits-not-emails}